yetyetanotherusername/ml_heat/README.md

 ## Prepare data

-This step uses the downloaded rawdata, generates a few features and puts the data into a pandas dataframe ready for use
+This step uses the downloaded rawdata, generates a few features and puts the data into a hdf5 database that can be read with vaex

 Perform preprocessing & data cleaning
 ```